 - Use the tape measure to measure the length of the torque wrench.
 Start from the square drive on the head, and measure to the exact point on the handle where the user grips the wrench.
 Typically, there is a line on the handle to indicate that point.

 - Take the torque wrench, and put it into the bench vise.
 The torque wrench should be held in the bench vise by the square drive.

 - Determine the torque setting by multiplying the length of the torque wrench (measured in step one) by 20.

 - Hang the 20-pound weight from the handle of the torque wrench by looping the string through the weight and tying a knot.
 The string should be lined up with the mark on the handle.

 - When the weight is in place, listen for a click.
-If the wrench clicks, lift the weight and move it slightly towards the head of the wrench.
-Hang the weight from the new position and listen for a click.
-Continue moving the weight towards the head of the wrench until it no longer clicks.
+If the wrench clicks, lift the weight, and move it slightly toward the head of the wrench.
+Hang the weight from the new position, and listen for a click.
+Continue moving the weight toward the head of the wrench until it no longer clicks.